Menu

 • m is the mass in kilograms (kg)

-The relativistic kinetic energy is approximated well by the classical when the rate is much lower than the speed of light.
+In relativistic mechanics it is a good approximation only when the speed is much less than the speed of light.

-The formula for the rotational kinetic energy of a body rotating on an axis is the following:
+For the calculation of a body rotating on an axis is the following:

 Definition and formula of kinetic energy